XamarinUniversity/build2018-labs/lab2/README.md

 }
 ````

 3. Run the app on one of the supported platforms - it should run now, but notice that it no longer shows any data!
-That's because we haven't actually _pulled_ the data down from Azure yet, that's now a manual operation under your control.
+That's because the app hasn't actually _pulled_ the data down from Azure yet, that's now a manual operation which has to be deliberately invoked.

-> With offline synchronization, you now have complete control over when we get updates from Azure, and when we push our local changes _back_ to Azure.
+> With offline synchronization, you now have complete control over when the app gets updates from Azure, and when it pushes any local changes _back_ to Azure.

 ### Add support to pull remote changes from Azure